akkikhan/Primus-SaaS/docs-site/docs/modules/identity-quick-start.md

 # Identity Validator - Quick Start

-Get JWT authentication working in your .NET API in **under 5 minutes** with minimal code.
+Get JWT authentication working in your .NET API in **under 5 minutes** with the simplest local JWT setup.

 :::info Complete Data Isolation
 Primus Identity Validator runs **entirely within your application**.
 No tokens, user data, or credentials are ever transmitted to Primus servers.
 All JWT validation happens locally using your configured identity providers' public keys.